EazyDev/murphy_zone_may-19/README.md

 # CloutBoard
-This is an crowdsourced application that tracks the digital media influence of people.
+This is a crowdsourced application that tracks the digital media influence of people.

 You can track according to :
  - Instagram Followers